garrandall/popular-music-data/tracks/hold-on-wild-cherry.md

 (Come on baby)
 Come on, save me, child, don't you ever leave me
 Hold on
-(Ooh, come on baby)
+(Oh, come on baby)
 Come on, save me, child, don't you ever leave me
-Ooh yeah
+Oh yeah

-Ooh yeah
+Oh yeah
 Oh yeah

 Hold on